unfoldingWord/uw-content-validation/src/demos/all-book-packages-check/README.md

   wait='Y' // 'Y' (for Yes, i.e., to wait) or 'N' (for No, i.e., to start checking)

-  // Set to N to rerun the check without fetching new copies of the files (slightly faster) reloadAllFilesFirst='Y' // 'Y' (for Yes -- same as ClearCache in menu) or 'N' (for No)
+  // Set to N to rerun the check without fetching new copies of the files (slightly faster)
+  // If you're checking and then editing & saving files, ensure that it's set to Y before you recheck reloadAllFilesFirst='Y' // 'Y' (for Yes -- same as ClearCache in menu) or 'N' (for No)

   username='unfoldingWord'